DOTbot

 Opportunity

 Proactive outreach to engage patients in A1c testing is necessary.
-However, traditional outreach methods such as phone calls, mailers, and messaging via patient portals can be costly, labor-intensive, time-consuming, and yield relatively low results engaging less than a third of patients.
+However, traditional outreach methods such as phone calls, mailers, and messaging via patient portals can be costly, labor-intensive, time-consuming, and yield relatively low results.

 Intervention

-For the initial pilot, clinicians placed bulk orders for approximately 650 patients with outstanding A1c labs or uncontrolled diabetes.
-Then, a non-clinical population health staff member leveraged DOTBot to simultaneously send algorithmic text messages to the entire population – notifying them that they were due for A1c testing and advising them on the next steps.
+For the initial pilot in 2022, clinicians identified 544 patients who had uncontrolled diabetes with outstanding A1c labs.
+A non-clinical population health staff member used DOTbot to sent algorithmic text messages to these patients, notifying them that they were due for A1c testing and advising them on the next steps.
 Patients were given the option to walk into any Penn Medicine lab to be tested or have the order mailed to them to fill at a lab of their choosing.

 Impact